SathyamurthyLab/WaterReachingTask/README.md

 # WaterReachingTask
-Setup and analysis scripts for a water-based reach-to-grasp task to study motor control
+Setup and analysis scripts in Bonsai and Python for a water-based reach-to-grasp task to study motor control